-8.3 Requirements
+7.3 Requirements

 Alongside the canoe prototype, the Project Display is where a team will showcase their approach to the design, research, testing, and construction.
-At a minimum, teams will need to include what is outlined in 8.3.3.
+At a minimum, teams will need to include what is outlined in 7.3.3.
 Teams should also include what they deem appropriate to fully convey the strengths of their Proposal.
+Photos, graphics, physical samples, etc. are all encouraged.

-8.3.1 Canoe Cross-Section
+7.3.1 Canoe Cross-Section